For all that did not know, Guanajuato is the name of a province as well as a city in Mexico, located around 4 hours away from Mexico City by car.

 ⤵️ Here are some useful tips to help you on your journey:

-- As mentioned in the Mazatlan safety guide, don’t accept offers of drugs.
+- As mentioned in my Mazatlan safety guide, don’t accept offers of drugs.
 Not only is it illegal, but it’s dangerous and you’re helping an industry wrought with crime that the government is trying to stop.

-- If you want to take expensive equipment such as cameras or smartphones, keep them hidden, locked away and on your person.
-A PacSafe backpack is perfect for this.
+- Will you carry expensive equipment such as cameras or smartphones?
+I suggest you get something like a PacSafe backpack which can help you keep them hidden, locked away while on your person.

 - Keep dummy wallets for pickpockets and keep your money hidden away.
 Bras, neck wallets or secret bag compartments will do.